zanderzhng/EFI_Asrock_Z390_Phantom_ITX/README.md

 #### With AirportBrcmFixup.kext

-Still no need to fake devide ID.
+Still no need to declare compatible devide ID to any other code.

 Sysinf will show `AirPort Extreme  (0x14E4, 0x23)`.